 These conditions of malnutrition especially kwashiorkor are very common in our nation, and efforts are needed to eradicate them and build a healthy generation.
 This is mainly possible through education (especially family planning, and preconception planning) and government policies and efforts.

 What is Malnutrition?

 According to the WHO, malnutrition is defined as “the cellular imbalance between the supply of nutrients and energy and the body’s demand for them to ensure growth, maintenance, and specific functions.“

-What this means in simple terms is that when a child is not getting enough energy, in form of food to balance the work that the child is doing, in form of play, growth, etc, we say that the child is malnourished.
+What this means in simple terms is that when a child is not getting enough energy, in the form of food to balance the work that the child is doing, in the form of play, growth, etc, we say that the child is malnourished.

 You should know that there are different forms of Malnutrition, such as Kwashiorkor, Marasmus, Obesity, etc. Yes, Obesity is a form of Malnutrition, known as overnutrition but most efforts on malnutrition are focused on Undernutrition.

 Kwashiorkor is a form of severe malnutrition that happens when your child consumes enough carbohydrates (calories), but with insufficient protein.
 Kwashiorkor is distinguished by swelling (or edema) and an enlarged liver with too much fat.
 Children with Kwashiorkor tend to have a normal size head, and large tummy (abdomen), but you’d notice that other areas of their body (hands, feet, etc) are all small and tiny.

 We see this in areas of war, conflicts, famine (such as in areas of Northern Nigeria affected by the Boko haram or Fulani herdsmen crisis), or poor food supply as has been reported in some areas due to the lockdown.
 The chances of a child developing Kwashiorkor increases after 18 months of age.